 The fraud recovery lawyers at MahanyLaw understand REITs and other illiquid investments and how to recover our clients’ hard earned money.
 Most investment loss cases can be handled on a contingent fee basis meaning you don’t owe us anything unless we recover money for you.

-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
-You can also visit our REIT and stockbroker fraud page for more information.
+For more information, contact attorney Brian Mahany at or by telephone at (direct).
 Have a nontraded REIT?
-Visit our Nontraded REIT 2.0 page.
+Visit our Non-traded REIT 2.0 page.